-Otherwise, gaiters that are water repellent, are usually up to the task.
+Otherwise, gaiters that are water repellent are usually up to the task.
 These could include a pair of Durable Water Repellent (DWR) treated nylons gaiters.
-For almost four seasons now I have been using a pair of surplus Swiss Army waxed wool gaiters.
-I wouldn’t trade these for the fanciest set of space age leggings.
+For almost four seasons now, I have been using a pair of surplus Swiss Army waxed wool gaiters (similar to these).
+I wouldn’t trade these for the fanciest set of space-age leggings.

-Either a kick panel or rugged fabric is a must-have for those who might be putting their gaiters to use with independent crampons.
+Either a kick panel or rugged fabric is a must-have for those who might be putting their gaiters to use with independent crampons (like Kahtoola microspikes).
 And all other things being equal, a set featuring one or the other will enjoy a longer lifespan.
 The additional fabric helps provides abrasion resistance needed at a high wear area of the gaiter.

 Front closure system

 Some closure systems fix via hook-and-loop and a bottom and top snap, others via a zipper.
 Each has its own strengths and weaknesses.
 Velcro can become fouled by snow.
 Opening a hook-and-loop closure in the field invites trouble.
-This is particularly true when the snow is powdery and being kicked around by the wind.
+This fact is particularly true when the snow is powdery and being kicked around by the wind.

 Ultralight backpackers may take a dim view of that.
 However, it is always worth considering what weight you can afford to carry and what weight you can’t afford not to carry.
 Five miles into a ten-mile trudge through heavy, wet snow is not a good time for the distinction to cross one’s mind for the first time.